it is always the customer who decides whether technology pays off.

-Ticketless technology makes it possible for operators to reduce consumables to a minimum and completely eliminate much of the maintenance and servicing work, especially with regard to ticket processing.
+Ticketless technology makes it possible for operators to reduce consumables to a minimum and completely eliminate all maintenance and servicing work, especially with regard to ticket processing.
 In addition, the technology sets the tone for digitization.
 This makes "Smart City" possible, bringing more convenience to the customer because it simplifies and accelerates processes.

 From Full-Gated to Zero-Gated.